dbrgn/tangible/README.rst

     :alt: Wheel Availability

 *Tangible* is a Python library to convert data into tangible 3D models.
-It generates code for different backends like *OpenSCAD* or *ImplicitSCAD*.
+It generates code for different backends like *OpenSCAD* or *ImplicitCAD*.
 It is inspired by projects like *OpenSCAD* and *d3.js*.

 .. image:: https://raw.github.com/dbrgn/tangible/master/example1.jpg